 When DHCP server functions are activated, the switch will collect DHCP client information and display in the following table.
+You can select the entries and add them to a static table by clicking Add to static Table.

 5.2.3 Client List